Frequently Asked Questions

 Because our residential dining halls feature "all you care to eat" dining, when students enter the dining hall, they are charged for a full meal, so the cost of a beverage is the same as that of a four-course meal with two or three helpings.
 Unless you opt for an Unlimited Meal Plan, a more cost-efficient choice when making small purchases is to choose Dining Dollars or Blue Bucks at the residential cafés or Union eateries.

-Unused meals, Dining Dollars and Blue Bucks transfer from fall to winter meal plans.
-At the end of the winter term, unused meals and Dining Dollars are forfeited; Blue Bucks accounts of $5 or more may be refunded.
+Unused meals and Dining Dollars transfer from fall to winter meal plans.
+At the end of the winter term, unused meals and Dining Dollars are forefeited.

 Yes, purchases can be made with cash, Blue Bucks, and Dining Dollars.